Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 8: Save current state of directory
+This is a project for shell redirections, task 9: Duplicate last line